WHAT TO EXPECT

 This unbiased review will educate you, the buyer, to any existing and potential areas of concern before completing the sale.
 An inspection will also show you how the operational systems work and how to maintain your new home.
 This is valuable information, whether you are a first time home buyer or a seasoned homeowner.

-Because not all areas of a home are visually and physically accessible, we carry a Go-Pro Camera and an 18 foot extension pole that sends video images to an 8" tablet.
+Because not all areas of a home are visually and physically accessible, we carry a Go-Pro Camera and an extension pole that sends video images to an 8" tablet.
 This advanced equipment offers the client a view of these areas, during the inspection.

 Rates are dependent on location and size; please contact us for current prices.